Thursday, June 27, 2013

 Afterword (part I)

-The true intent of the publishing of this book only God will know.
-I have felt bombarded through sermons lately as though Jesus was speaking to me personally about publishing this book.
-One of the last sermons I heard spoke of Simon Peter and how Jesus got in Simon Peter’s boat then pushed the boat into the water.
-Jesus told Peter to let down his nets after he fished all night and did not catch any fish.
-Peter responded, “But because you say so, I will…...”
-(NIV, Luke 5.5).
-He cast his nets, and they were so full of fish, the nets started to tear.
-Another boat came to help, but the nets were so full, the boats started to sink.
-This book was written because I am being obedient to what I feel the Lord wants me to do.
-“Because you say so Lord, I will.”
-God has accomplished His will in ways I will never know through this book.
+Only God knows the true intent of this book.
+Early on, I felt bombarded through sermons as though Jesus was speaking to me about publishing this book.
+In one sermon I heard, Jesus got in Simon Peter’s boat and pushed the boat into the water.
+Jesus told Peter to let down his nets after he fished all night and did not catch anything.
+Peter responded, “But because you say so, I will let down the nets” (Luke 5:5, NIV).
+He cast his nets, which were so full of fish, the nets were breaking.
+Another boat came—they filled both boats and they started sinking.

 Tuesday, June 18, 2013

-The one thing that is forever etched on my mind as well is my favorite verse, (NLT, Romans 8.28).
-“And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”
-It helps me through the hard times because God is still in control and loves us very much.
+The one thing that is forever etched on my mind is my favorite verse: “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them” (Romans 8:28, NLT).
+This verse has helped me through difficult times, reminding me God is still in control and loves us.

-In the book, Can One Person Make A Difference? it states, “When God uses individuals, He doesn’t leave them alone to perform their difficult tasks.
+The book Can One Person Make A Difference? states, “When God uses individuals, He doesn’t leave them alone to perform their difficult tasks.
 He’s the strength in their arms and the voice on their lips.
 If God is in it, anything is possible!”
-This is where Satan wants to jump in and convince me I can’t do anything.
-He would love nothing more than for me to listen and for me to not do the will of God.
-My God is greater.

 U WHAT IS YOUR STORY OF HIS GLORY?
 U